Anpanator/jnc-downloader/README.md

 The script requires `jq` and `curl` > 7.22

 ## Limitations
 This script was written and tested on a Linux distribution.
-It may or not work on MacOS or the Windows Subsystem for Linux, feel free to try!
+It may or may not work on MacOS or the Windows Subsystem for Linux, feel free to try!

 It will also only work if you have an account directly with J-Novel.club.
 If you log in using Google/Facebook, this script will not work.